-Listen to this sermon on 1 Peter 1:23 as Dr. Martyn Lloyd-Jones talks about how we can be born again by an incorruptible seed.
-Look at the Word of God that lives and abides forever!
-Do you want a word of comfort for this modern world?
-Scripture is not out of date. it is the very Word of God, not mere opinion or prophesy of men.
-What is the origin of the universe, man, and the design of creation?
+In this sermon on 1 Peter 1:23 titled “Assurance: Concerning the Word of God,” Dr. Martyn Lloyd-Jones talks about how one can be born again by an incorruptible seed.
+Look at the word of God that lives and abides forever.
+Scripture is not out of date but is the very Word of God, not mere opinion or prophesy of people.
+What is the origin of the universe, humanity, and the design of creation?
 Hear of the intelligence behind this marvelous creation and answer each of these questions by looking at the Bible.
 Education and money cannot end war.
-Man has rebelled against God and will never find peace and happiness apart from Him.
-God made man in His own image to live in a certain way.
-Scripture addresses man and his condition before God.
-The word of man will always end, but God's Word will continue speaking forever.
-God is the ultimate judge for eternity and will examine us, not on our knowledge of the evening news, but on our knowledge and glory of God.
-Do not reject this word!
-Man cannot be just without God.
-Look forward to glory everlasting, an incorruptible inheritance, reserved for us in heaven.
+Humanity has rebelled against God and will never find peace and happiness apart from Him.
+God made people in His own image to live in a certain way.
+Scripture addresses people and their condition before God.
+The word of humans will always end, but God’s word will continue speaking forever.
+God is the ultimate judge for eternity and will examine all people, not on their knowledge of the evening news, but on their knowledge and glory of God.
+No one can be just without God.
+Look forward to glory everlasting, an incorruptible inheritance, reserved for His children in heaven.

 Additional Scripture Translations